shreysa/Airline-_on-time_performance_data_analysis/README.md

 #To run the Assignment:

 Step 1.
-Clone the repository and Open the makefile and replace the HADOOP_HOME path with your own HADOOP_HOME path
+Clone the repository and Open the makefile and replace the HADOOP_HOME path with your own HADOOP_HOME path.

+Step 2.
+Issue `make all`